Radiation therapist: Roles & Responsibilities

 Radiation therapists use advanced computer systems to operate sophisticated radiation therapy equipment such as linear accelerators.
-The therapist works closely with the Radiation oncologists, Medical Physicists and other members of the health care team.
+The therapist works closely with the radiation oncologists, medical physicists and other members of the health care team.
 They effectively design and treat the course of radiation treatment, in addition to managing the patient's well-being.
-Radiation Therapists primarily treat cancer although other disorders and conditions can be managed through the care of radiation therapists.
-After the radiation oncologist has consulted with the patient and a decision has been reached that the application of radiation will benefit the patient, it then becomes the radiation therapist's responsibility to interpret the prescription and develop a treatment plan for treatment delivery.
+Radiation therapists primarily treat cancer although certain other conditions may require irradiation.
+After the radiation oncologist has consulted with the patient and a decision has been reached that the application of radiation will benefit the patient, it then becomes the responsibility of the radiation therapist to interpret the prescription and develop a treatment plan for treatment delivery.
 The process of producing the final plan rests with a group of specialized radiation therapists called dosimetrists.

-Since the course of radiation therapy can extend over several weeks, the radiation therapist is responsible for monitoring the condition of the patient and is required to assess if changes to the treatment plan are required.
+Since the course of radiation therapy can extend over several weeks, the radiation therapist is responsible for monitoring the condition of the patient and assessing if changes to the treatment plan are required.
 This is accomplished through patient re-positioning, dose calculations or other specialized methods to compensate for the changes.
 The therapist is responsible for quality assurance of the radiation treatment.
 This involves acquiring and recording all parameters needed to deliver the treatment accurately.
-The therapist ensures that the treatment set-up is correctly administered.
+The therapist first ensures that the patient is correctly set up for treatment; this may involve immobilization and surface-marker alignment with lasers.
 The therapist takes imaging studies of the targeted treatment area and reproduces the patient positioning and plan parameters daily.
-The therapist is responsible for the accuracy of the treatment and uses his/her judgment to ensure quality with regard to all aspects of treatment delivery.
-During the course of radiation treatment, the patient will most likely develop certain side effects.
-In such situations, the therapists will communicate these side effects with the radiation oncologist, who may adjust treatment or give medications.
-Radiation therapists & medical dosimetrists (in many countries these two professions are often indistinguishable, e.g., Canada, Australia, New Zealand, UK) have a training in gross anatomy, physiology, radiation protection, and medical physics.
+The therapist is responsible for the accuracy of the treatment and uses their judgment to ensure quality with regard to all aspects of treatment delivery.
+During the course of radiation treatment, the patient is likely to develop side effects.
+In such situations, the therapists will communicate these side effects with the radiation oncologist, who may adjust treatment or give medications; in some jurisdictions, specialist radiation therapists may prescribe these medications themselves.
+Radiation therapists & medical dosimetrists (in many countries these two professions are often indistinguishable, e.g., Canada, Australia, New Zealand, and the UK) have training in gross anatomy, physiology, radiation protection, and medical physics.
 They are highly skilled, highly regarded health care professionals who are integral members of the cancer care team.
 Radiation therapists call upon their judgment to either continue or cease radiation treatment and ensure patient safety at all times and are regulated by a governing body within their jurisdiction.